btcpayserver/btcpayserver-doc/docs/Contribute/ContributeWrite/WriteDocs.md

 Beginners can view the following video on how to contribute to the BTCPay Server documentation:
 [![Contributing to Documentation](https://img.youtube.com/vi/bSDROcdSSWw/mqdefault.jpg)](https://www.youtube.com/watch?v=bSDROcdSSWw "How to contribute to BTCPay Server documentation")

-The main documentation repository to fork/clone is the following: [BTCPay Server Documentation](https://github.com/btcpayserver/btcpayserver-doc)
+The main documentation repository to fork/clone is the following: [BTCPay Server Documentation](https://github.com/btcpayserver/btcpayserver-doc).

+Once you publish a Pull Request, you can preview your changes in your browser.
+[More info](WriteSoftware.md#Step-6).

 :::tip
 It's a good idea to use relative URL's instead of absolute URL's when editing links that redirect to pages that are part of the documentation already.